johnfairh/site/ruby_swiftpm.md

 Ideally we would set compiler flags here.
 SwiftPM does not allow this.
-It does allow a pkgconfig filename to be given which SwiftPM itself will parse and use to find compiler/linker flags after some filtering when compiling/linking against the library.
+It does allow a pkgconfig filename to be given which SwiftPM itself will parse and use to find compiler/linker flags.  **However** if *any* of these flags are not on a "whitelist" (basically -I / -F / -L/l) then the are *all* thrown away and the pc file is ignored.
+This makes the feature almost entirely useless.
 I can imagine the line of discussion that led here but still...

-If SwiftPM cannot find the `thing.pc` file then it does not crash, just warns.
-This is good!

 SwiftPM has a complex list of places to look for .pc files.
 None of these include anything useful like 'the package root directory' or 'the current